colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-43-46-815032-c-crash-course-by-josh-lospinoso.md

 share: true
 ---

 Are you looking to quickly get up to speed with C++ programming?
-Look no further than the book "C++ Crash Course" by Josh Lospinoso.
+Look no further than the book "C++ Crash Course by Josh Lospinoso.
 In this blog post, we'll delve into some of the key highlights of this book and why it is a must-read for aspiring C++ developers.

 ## Overview